nakaken0629/portfolio/content/authors/admin/_index.md

 - Visitors
 ---

 Kenji Nakagaki is an IT architect and a programmer.
-He has deep skills about web, mobile, server, database, infrastructure and AI.
+He has deep skills about web, mobile, server, database and network.
 He also wrote some technical books.